jackalope-code/stream-overlay/README.md

 ## Issues
 - Can't drag through.
 Add toggleable activity on active embeds.
 - Refresh clears auth
+- Delete on disconnect shows delete locally when it shouldn't (nothing is happening and there is a disconnect state)
 - Incorrect editor auth fails silently.
 Overlay view may be ok.
 - State management is fucked up.
 - http://localhost:4000/?username=[user]&password=[pass] should be guarded, not an invalid credential method.
 Guard routes and params. (not the port)